Use these secret tips to create a copycat Taco Bell Mexican Pizza recipe that tastes just like the restaurant – but homemade and BETTER!

 To replicate that, I recommend running the beef through a food processor.
 This will chop the hamburger meat into very small pieces, just like they do at Taco Bell.

-Since this step of running the ground beef through the food processor adds some time to creating your recipe, I find it helpful to cook enough beef for 2, 3 or 4 batches of this recipe.
+Since this step of running the ground beef through the food processor adds some time to creating your recipe, I find it helpful to cook enough beef for 2, 3 or 4 batches of this recipe and freezing the extra prepared meat.

 Put all the extra chopped meat in the freezer in 1/2 pound packages.
 Then, next time you’re ready to make your homemade Mexican pizza you can just defrost, heat and continue with the recipe.